 - A user can have multiple contact entries in Handshake – one at each of the schools they work with.

 - All Handshake users have a username (email address) and password.
-Users may be students, alumni, employers (staff members), Career Services Center staff members, or even mentors in some cases.
+Users may be students, alumni, employers (staff members), or Career Services Center staff members.

 - Handshake users are able to actively use the platform.
 Employer and Career Services users may have limited access based on roles (permissions) assigned.

 - All users can access their Profile using the left-hand navigation bar.

 - Career Services Center staff are able to see Handshake activity from all users.

 Here is an example of a user profile:

 To learn about how to invite a Contact to become a User, read Inviting Contacts to Become Users (Employer Invite Process)